-The popularity of these knives has made older discontinued models highly sought after by many collectors, often being obtained for well above the original price of the knife.
+The popularity of these knives has made older discontinued models highly sought after by many collectors, often being sold for well above the original price of the knife.

-Spyderco Knives is also the undisputed king of the sprint run and dealer exclusive.
+Spyderco Knives is also the undisputed king of sprint runs and dealer exclusives.

 Sprint Runs and dealer exclusive models are similar to their regular production counterparts, however they are made from different, and sometimes more exotic, materials.

-Some of the common differences found on these is different colors of handle scales as well as different blade steels and coatings.
+Some of the common differences are handle scale colors, as well as different blade steels and coatings.

-Some of less common variants include entirely different handle materials including wood, titanium, and carbon fiber.
+Some of less common variants include entirely different handle materials, such as wood, titanium, and carbon fiber.

 If you are looking to add one of these to your collection, you better have fast fingers as these limited drops can often sell out in a minute or less!

 They can be found on the secondary market, but often at higher than retail prices.